 4 Stifle

-Stifle while a part of the resource war portion of the deck can also be considered a part of the permanent-handling portion.
+Stifle, while a part of the resource war portion of the deck, can also be considered a part of the permanent-handling portion.
 It is mind-blowing how much of the format can be Stifled.
-I could give you a list but if you think about the format you'll quickly be able to find a large number on your own.
-Stifling Oath Mindslaver and Welder is usually enough.
+I could give you a list, but if you think about the format, you’ll quickly be able to find a large number on your own.
+Stifling Oath, Mindslaver, and Welder is usually enough.

-The two bounce spells shifted around numerous times but essentially they were chosen with the highest versatility in mind as well as being a pair of ways to get rid of Chalice of the Void.
-The bounce is especially good with Dimir Cutpurse and Erayo both putting pressure on cards that go back into someone's hand.
+The two bounce spells shifted around numerous times, but essentially they were chosen with the highest versatility in mind, as well as being a pair of ways to get rid of Chalice of the Void.
+The bounce is especially good, with Dimir Cutpurse and Erayo both putting pressure on cards that go back into someone’s hand.

-Darkblast was the most recent addition a nod to the fact that Goblin Welder is an incredibly defining card in the format.
-There are only so many times that you can Stifle or bounce a Welder and eventually you'll have to either simply win or kill it.
-It has a bunch of other random uses as well knocking off Orchard spirits or being useful against Fish decks.
+Darkblast was the most recent addition, a nod to the fact that Goblin Welder is an incredibly defining card in the format.
+There are only so many times that you can Stifle or bounce a Welder, and eventually, you’ll have to either simply win, or kill it.
+It has a bunch of other random uses as well, knocking off Orchard spirits or being useful against Fish decks.

-Engineered Explosives started out as a way to answer someone who gets ahead on mana with Moxes (or just destroy them if you're lucky) and as a catch-all answer to every random permanent that was reasonably cheap.
+Engineered Explosives started out as a way to answer someone who gets ahead on mana with Moxes (or just destroy them, if you’re lucky), and as a catch-all answer to every random permanent that was reasonably cheap.
 It (like the bounce spells) has the added benefit of helping to flip an Erayo.

 Versus Control-Slaver

 This is one of the decks that the deck is especially designed to defeat.
-Long games do not bode well for anyone playing against the S.S. and all of the ways this deck is designed to abuse get punished severely by the S.S.
+Long games do not bode well for anyone playing against the S.S., and all of the ways this deck is designed to abuse get punished severely by the S.S.
 This is probably the easiest matchup.

 Versus combo of all sorts

 Most of the combo decks have one thing in common: they hate Stifle.
 Tendrils hates Stifle.
 Worldgorger Dragon hates Stifle.
-They aren't very fond of Duress or Force of Will either.
-The slower combo decks hate Erayo and Cutpurse while the faster ones are even more vulnerable to the Force of Will than the slower ones are.
+They aren’t very fond of Duress or Force of Will, either.
+The slower combo decks hate Erayo and Cutpurse, while the faster ones are even more vulnerable to the Force of Will than the slower ones are.
 These are all good matchups.

 Versus Oath

 This deck does not like Oath game 1.
-It can win sure but it is probably at a 40/60 disadvantage for game 1 maybe slightly more.
+It can win, sure, but it is probably at a 40/60 disadvantage for game 1, maybe slightly more.
 The upside?
 Game 2 is incredibly good.
 So much so that it feels overwhelming for most Oath players.
-Bring in Planar Void Diabolic Edict and Skullclamp (with Rebuild as well if you expect Null Rod).
-The games tend to all play out the same: if they get an Oath out you get some combination of Void and Skullclamp.
-The Void makes every elimination spell you hit them with permanent and they lose out on the recursive element of their deck.
-If you get a Skullclamp going you are virtually guaranteed to draw into the “trifecta” as well as every other relevant card in your deck.
+Bring in Planar Void, Diabolic Edict, and Skullclamp (with Rebuild as well, if you expect Null Rod).
+The games tend to all play out the same: if they get an Oath out, you get some combination of Void and Skullclamp.
+The Void makes every elimination spell you hit them with permanent, and they lose out on the recursive element of their deck.
+If you get a Skullclamp going, you are virtually guaranteed to draw into the “trifecta,” as well as every other relevant card in your deck.
 Game 2/3 are very difficult for Oath.

 Versus Fish

-Here you run Black.
+Here, you run Black.
 Black brings with it Darkblast and Massacre.
 These two cards are incredible wrecking balls against Fish.
-While Fish is not so incredibly vulnerable to a flipped Erayo it does become problematic when bounce (or other elimination spells) starts going to work mostly from a mana-denial standpoint.
-Fish is pretty tight on mana and isn't always able to do things like double-threat.
-I'm still not sure how big the advantage is here but I do know that the record lies heavily toward the Sullivan Solution.
+While Fish is not so incredibly vulnerable to a flipped Erayo, it does become problematic when bounce (or other elimination spells) starts going to work, mostly from a mana-denial standpoint.
+Fish is pretty tight on mana, and isn’t always able to do things like double-threat.
+I’m still not sure how big the advantage is here, but I do know that the record lies heavily toward the Sullivan Solution.

 Versus Welder